-SWMCCC policy 2201, procedures, and practice demonstrate compliance with the standard.
+BCCC policy 211 and procedures demonstrate compliance with the standard.

-Standard 103 Staff Orientation Training
+Standard 103 | Staff Orientation Training

 Correctional facilities shall have a written policy and procedure requiring all correctional officers to participate in a documented orientation training program prior to independent assignment.
 The orientation program must meet the particular needs of the correctional facility and must include at a minimum: